reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. Avoid entire device hierarchy in message payloads to avoid sending redundant data every time some data is sent.
    The parent hierarchy of a child device must be established only once, during its registration and thin-edge must be able to map the parent hierarchy from its unique id from then on.
+1. Easy to create static routing rules so that it is easy to map a local MQTT topic for a nested child device

 ### Nice-to have